Pokefans/Pokefans/doc/Development-Setup.md

 7. It may be a good idea to run `pokecli regen-search-index` to regenerate the search indexes.
 If you load demo data, this is neccessary for searching (and a whole lot of other features) to work properly.
 8. run the project and open pokefans.rocks in your browser.
 9. Register an account
-10. Use `pokecli add-privilege -u <username> -p <privilege handle>` to add yourself to the "mitarbeiter", "super-administrator", "moderator" and "role-manager" privileges
+10. Use `pokecli add-role -u <username> -r <role handle>` to add yourself to the "mitarbeiter", "super-administrator", "moderator" and "role-manager" roles
 11. Log out of the website and log in again.
-You can now go to mitarbeit.pokefans.rocks and use the user management system to give yourself the remaining privileges.
+You can now go to mitarbeit.pokefans.rocks and use the user management system to give yourself the remaining roles.

 ## Mac OSX
-I have no Idea.
-But it should be similar to Linux, except you don't have a package manager and are left to yourself.
-If you have a working setup, edit this.
+1. Install Visual Studio for Mac
+2. Install nodejs (eg. via Homebrew)
+3. Follow the Linux tutorial from Point 4 onwards.

 # Code-Style
 See CodeStyle.cs in this Directory.